-To provide infrastructure, street crossings, and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.
+To provide infrastructure, street crossings, and b public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.

-To provide safe connections to neighbourhood amenities and destinations for all modes of travel.
+amenities and destinations for all modes of travel.

 Tactile Warning Strips (TWSI)

 To improve the safety and comfort of pedestrians with visual impairments.